MAXAM ARCHITECTURE/FORMER CRESCENT FLORAL BUILDING

 Crescent Street Floral was one of the sponsors of the 1934 Fall Floral Show was held at the Civc Auditorium sponsored by Grand Rapids Florists with presentations on fall flowers and Thanksgiving table decorations.
 A 1939 advertisement on “Funeral Flowers” ran in the same Grand Rapids Press issue that featured a photo of Vivian Leigh who had recently been given the role of Scarlet O’Hara in Gone with the Wind.

 Finally in 1940, the owners took out the permit for the building shown above and featured in this story.
 The business went on as usual until in 1983 when Louis Kunst, ancestor of the founder Peter Kunst died in the shop of a heart attack while working.
 The obituary stated that the family at that time had operated greenhouses for 109 years.
 A few months later in December 1983, the same year, his father Louis Kunst Senior died.
-As mentioned earlier in the story, the business continues today at its current location in Gaslight Village, making it in the ballpark of 138 years old, give or take a few years.
+As mentioned earlier in the story, the business continues today at its current location in Gaslight Village.
+That puts an estimate of the age of the business at the approximately 138 years old, give or take a few years.